 Contingent Facilities shall mean those unbuilt Interconnection Facilities and Network Upgrades upon which the Interconnection Request’s costs, timing, and study findings are dependent, and if delayed or not built, could cause a need for Re-Studies of the Interconnection Request or a reassessment of the Interconnection Facilities and/or Network Upgrades and/or costs and timing.

 Control Area shall mean an electrical system or systems bounded by interconnection metering and telemetry, capable of controlling generation to maintain its interchange schedule with other Control Areas and contributing to frequency regulation of the interconnection.
 A Control Area must be certified by an Applicable Reliability Council.
+Control Area shall have the same meaning as Balancing Authority Area as defined by NERC.

+Customer Engagement Window shall have the meaning set forth in Section 10.1 of the LGIP.

 Default shall mean the failure of a Breaching Party to cure its Breach in accordance with Article 17 of the Standard Large Generator Interconnection Agreement.

+Definitive Interconnection Study Process (“Definitive Interconnection Study”) shall mean an Interconnection Study process adopted at Transmission Provider's option for purposes of administering a Cluster Study inclusive of the Informational Interconnection Study Process, the Transitional Serial Study Process, the Transitional Cluster Study Process, the DISIS Request Window, Customer Engagement Window, the Definitive Interconnection System Impact Study, and the Interconnection Facilities Study.
+Both the Resaource Solicitation Cluster and the DISIS Cluster are processed under the Definitive Interconnection Study.

+Definitive Interconnection System Impact Study (“DISIS”) shall mean an engineering study that evaluates the impact of a Cluster on the safety and reliability of the Transmission System and, if applicable, an Affected System.

+Definitive Interconnection System Impact Study Agreement (“DISIS Agreement”) shall mean the form of agreement contained in Appendix 6-3 of the LGIP for conducting the Definitive Interconnection System Impact Study.

+Definitive Interconnection System Impact Study Cluster (“DISIS Cluster”) shall mean an engineering study that evaluates the impact of the proposed interconnection(s) on the safety and reliability of Transmission System and, if applicable, an Affected System.

+DISIS Request Window shall have the meaning set forth in Section 10.1 of the LGIP.

 Dispute Resolution shall mean the procedure for resolution of a dispute between the Parties in which they will first attempt to resolve the dispute on an informal basis.